WenqiJiang/FPGA-ANNS/PE_optimization/cluster_distance_computation/README.md

 We don't need double buffering query vector.
 For nlist <= 8192, the initialization overhead is 128/(8192+128).
 For nlist = 16384, it might needs more PEs (e.g. 4 PE), the initialization overhead is 128/(4096 + 128), negligible as well.

-We use distance_computation_PE_optimized_version2 as the final version.
+We use **distance_computation_PE_optimized_version3** as the final version, because version 1 and version 2 use too wide SIMD such that the integrated entire accelerator failed to place / route.

 ## Nlist constraint & Multiple PEs